 MK9 3EJ

-Postal ballot papers will be sent out about 10 days before polling day.
-The Royal Mail treats postal votes as a priority.
+Postal ballot papers are sent out about 10 days before polling day.

 Along with the instructions on how to return the postal vote is a statement on which you have to provide your date of birth and your signature.
 These will be compared with those you have already provided.
 This has to be returned to us, with the ballot paper, by the close of poll on election day.